emily-truong/LLM-DBMS/README.md

 For our project, we used MongoDB as our NoSQL database and MySQL as our RDBMS.
 We implemented 3 databases (pokemon_db, world, sakila) into these two database management systems.

-**- MongoDB Setup Instructions:**
+**- MongoDB (Atlas Database) Setup Instructions:**

-1. Through the MongoDB website, set up a project and cluster.
+1. Through the MongoDB Atlas website, set up a project and cluster.
 The default project and cluster works for the scope of this project.
 In "Clusters", click "Browse Collections".
 Then click "+ Create Database".
 Create 3 databases called "pokemon_db", "World", and "sakila".
 The following are the database names along with their collection names.
 Please make sure you create/have all collections (case sensitive!) listed under the appropriate database before proceeding to the next step.
     - pokemon_db
         - base_stats
         - pokemon